dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 ## Host configuration

-Host configuration is used for the following:

-* The properties of the <xref:Microsoft.Extensions.Hosting.IHostEnvironment> implementation.
+Host configuration is used for the properties of the <xref:Microsoft.Extensions.Hosting.IHostEnvironment> implementation.
-* The [URLs](#urls) setting in web apps.
-The host passes this value to the servers through an `IServerAddresses` API.

-Host configuration automatically flows to [app configuration](#app-configuration).
+Host configuration is available from [HostBuilderContext.Configuration](xref:Microsoft.Extensions.Hosting.HostBuilderContext.Configuration) inside <xref:Microsoft.Extensions.Hosting.HostBuilder.ConfigureAppConfiguration*>.
+After `ConfigureAppConfiguration`, `HostBuilderContext.Configuration` is replaced with the app config.

 To add host configuration, call <xref:Microsoft.Extensions.Hosting.HostBuilder.ConfigureHostConfiguration*> on `IHostBuilder`. `ConfigureHostConfiguration` can be called multiple times with additive results.
 The host uses whichever option sets a value last on a given key.